RomainLaroche/SPIBB/README.md

 ## Implementation of Safe Policy Improvement with Baseline Bootstrapping

-This project can be used to reproduce the experiments presented in the submitted paper.
+This project can be used to reproduce the finite MDPs experiments presented in the ICML2019 paper: Safe Policy Improvement with Baseline Bootstrapping, by Romain Laroche, Paul Trichelair, and Rémi Tachet des Combes.
+For the DQN implementation, please refer to git repository at [this address](https://www.github.com).

-For a detailed description of this see the paper.

 ## Prerequisites